Join our big family

 Our Needs are Many

 1. Animal Care: Work alongside trained volunteers to help care for rescued wildlife.
 Duties include helping to make animal food, helping feed birds, cage care, and other duties.
-Working at the Clinic with the animals requires purchasing a training manual ($25) and passing a test.
-See more about our annual in-house volunteer training (Link)
+Working at the Clinic with the animals requires studying training materials (provided by us at no cost) and passing a test.

 2. Office Work: We have a variety of needs including data entry and other general duties.

 3. Phone Team: Work from home and answer calls from the public about wildlife-related concerns.